BlackCockder/IBEX_Mapper/README.md

 - `IBEXMapper/handler.py`: Data processing and validation
 - `IBEXMapper/map_features.py`: Management of map features (points, circles, text)
 - `IBEXMapper/projection.py`: Map projection and visualization
+- `public/`: folder that contains color palettes data that app loads (for custom color palettes)

 ## Usage Example

+Example code usage as packages is in `example.py` file.

+This is NOT part of `example.py`, but it is valid example as well:
 ```python
 import IBEXMapper as ibex